Psilocybe subaeruginosa: Distribution and habitat

 Psilocybe subaeruginosa grows solitary to gregarious from wood debris in Australian native forests, pine plantations and is occasionally observed growing on dung.
 It is common in southern parts of Australia from April to August.
 The species is also known from Australian native and Eucalyptus forests, and famously in New Zealand on wood chip.
 It is recorded as present in New Zealand, but DNA sequencing of collections so far indicates P. allenii and P. cyanescens there as well as P. subaeruginosa.
+Its tendency to live on wood chips, as well as on plants and in soil, contribute to the likelihood that these were the materials it was transplanted to the Northern Hemisphere on, and the transplantation led to a decrease in genetic diversity.
+This concept also led to the idea that they exist in disturbed areas, rather than natural.